meaningfy-ws/lam4vb3/README.md

-# Initiative for modelling the Legal Analise Methodology
+# Initiative for Modeling the Legal Analysis Methodology

-Legal Analise Methodology from European Publications Office adapted (transformed) for authoring with VocBench3.
+The aim of the project is to provide a level of formalisation to the Legal Analise Methodology used at the European Publications Office for the legal document metadata.

-Running all the cells from the lam2vb3 jupyter notebook will generate the current RDF representation of the LAM project.
+The formalisation steps are as follows:
+- from unstructured text (e.g. word files) to controlled tabular structure (e.g. Excel)
+- from controlled tabular structure to a tailor made SKOS representation, called LAM-SKOS-AP
+- from LAM-SKOS-AP representation to OWL2 formal ontology
+- from LAM-SKOS-AP representation to a structured technical documentation and a user manual

 | Key | Value |
 | :--- | :--- |
 | Project start| June 2019 |